drcjar/work-related-ild-talk-sanfran-march-2017/work-related-ild-talk-sanfran-march-2017.md

 ##

 6. Travis, William D., et al. "An official American Thoracic Society/European Respiratory Society statement: update of the international multidisciplinary classification of the idiopathic interstitial pneumonias."
 American journal of respiratory and critical care medicine 188.6 (2013): 733-748.
+7. King TE.
+Approach to the adult with interstitial lung disease: Clinical evaluation.
+In: UpToDate, Post, TW (Ed), UpToDate, Waltham, MA, 2015.